syncfusion-content/blazor-docs/blazor/file-manager/toolbar.md

 ---
 layout: post
-title: Data Binding in Blazor FileManager Component | Syncfusion
+title: Toolbar in Blazor FileManager Component | Syncfusion
-description: Checkout and learn here all about Data Binding in Syncfusion Blazor FileManager component and much more.
+description: Checkout and learn here all about Toolbar in Syncfusion Blazor FileManager component and much more.
 platform: Blazor
 control: File Manager
 documentation: ug